David Chong

 David Chong Kok Kong (张国光 (張國光, Zhāng Guó Guāng)) is a lawyer and business owner.
 Chong is the founder and president of the Portcullis Group, which provides wealth advisory services.
 He is the executive chairman of Fusang – the Asian Family Office, owned by his family.

 Law career

 Chong is a director of David Chong Law Corporation, Singapore.
 Chong is a qualified barrister in the United Kingdom.
 He is also an advocate and solicitor, Singapore; Malaysia and Brunei; barrister and solicitor in British Virgin Islands, Australia; solicitor in New South Wales and Queensland, Australia.

 Wealth advisory career

 Chong is the founder of Portcullis Group services.
-In 2013, Chong's Portcullis TrustNet firm came under the spotlight as the International Consortium of Investigative Journalists (ICIJ) singled out the company as a wealth management firm that uses that offshore loopholes for wealthy individuals to evade tax The allegations surfaced as an independent contractor leaked its clients' data to the ICIJ.
+In 2013, Chong's Portcullis TrustNet firm came under the spotlight as the International Consortium of Investigative Journalists (ICIJ) identified the company as a wealth management firm that uses that offshore loopholes for wealthy individuals to evade tax.
+The allegations surfaced as an independent contractor leaked its clients' data to the ICIJ.

 David Chong also owns Lintel Securities and the Fusang Group of companies.